Arsenal on this day in history. The February Files.

 14 February 1997: John Hartson sold to WHU for £5m.
 He later set up a foundation to raise money to fight testicular cancer and became a pundit with BBC Radio.

-14 February 2005: Arsenal 5 Crystal Palace 1, this was supposedly the first Premier League match with no Englishmen in the starting XI for Arsenal wilfully ignoring the fact that Liverpool had played the FA Cup final of 1986 without a single player who qualified to play for England.
+14 February 2005: Arsenal 5 Crystal Palace 1, this was reported by the media as (shock horror) the first Premier League match with no Englishmen in the starting XI for Arsenal or any other team, without any reference to the fact that Liverpool had played the FA Cup final of 1986 without a single player who could qualify to play for England.

 14 February 2014: Chuba Akpom started a loan deal with Coventry.
 He joined Arsenal aged six, and at the age of 19 started to make first team appearances as a centre forward.
 In 2015/6 he went on loan to Hull and hit a hattrick in the 4th round FA Cup match that took Hull through to an appearance against Arsenal, in which he could not play.

 15 February 1890 Arsenal played Chatham away and won 5-0 en route to winning Kent Senior Cup for the one and only time.
-Arsenal’s nemesis, Royal Ordnance Factory FC won it in 1893/4.
+Arsenal’s nemesis, Royal Ordnance Factory FC (who split from Arsenal the following year) won it in 1893/4.

 15 February 1896: Goalkeeper’s William Fairclough’s first game.
 He played for Woolwich Arsenal between 1895 to 1897 making 27 league appearances.